TRIPAWDS: Home to 25276 Members and 2182 Blogs.

 Find me now on Tripawds Circle

 I took Jasper to his regular vet to since he was still so uncomfortable.
 They took him off galliprant and gave him rymadil, and gave him some dasoquin advanced and another supplement for his muscle growth.
 He seems to be a lot more relaxed now.
 We are trying to reduce his codeine intake and so far he is tolerating it well.
 So relieved.
 I can't believe I'm admitting this, but we got him a stroller so we can take him on a road trip with us.
-I feel like I need to put a sticker on it that says "amputee on board"
+I feel like I need to put a sticker on it that says "amputee on board"icon_lol

-Mary and Jasper
+Mary and Jaspersmiley4

 That's a great Jasper is doing better.

-The best part of strollers is folks' reaction when they bend over to start cooing to the "baby"!
-I once approached a woman who had her dog in a pram like buggy.
+The best part of strollers is folks' reaction when they bend over to start cooing to the "baby"! icon_lol I once approached a woman who had her dog in a pram like buggy.
 The dog was in a winter jack with a hood lined with white fur.
 As I approached I could see it had an unusual face for a baby and started laughing when I saw it was a dog.
 She told me she got a lot of funny reactions from people expecting to find a baby in the carriage.
 And yes, the dog would play it up by sleeping on its back.

 So have fun and many adventures with Jasper on his road trip.